OutSystems/docs-product/src/getting-started/intro.md

 * [User interface patterns](https://www.outsystems.com/OutSystemsUIWebsite/PatternOverview)
 * [Choose the right app for your project](right-app.md)

-You can also use OutSystems builder to prototype the front end of mobile apps or create workflows, if your product license includes these tools.
-With the builders you can start creating your apps without Service Studio.

-* [Workflow Builder](https://success.outsystems.com/Documentation/Workflow_Builder) lets you create fully functional web apps to automate and manage simple workflows.
-* [Experience Builder](https://success.outsystems.com/Documentation/Experience_Builder) lets you create the front end of mobile apps, that you can test right away, and then continue developing in Service Studio.

 ## Extensions

-With Development Environment you also get Integration Studio, for writing extensions in C#.
+With Development Environment you also get Integration Studio for writing extensions in C#.
 This lets you expand the functionality of your apps and to work with any existing systems you may have.

 * [Integration Studio](../ref/integration-studio/workspace.md)
 * [Writing extensions](../extensibility-and-integration/integration-studio/getting-started/intro.md)

 ## Documentation

 OutSystems documentation is here to help you build, publish, maintain, and troubleshoot your apps.
-The section you're reading now is a good starting point — check the links in the table of content, or use the search to find something specific.
+The section you're reading now is a good starting point — check out the links in the table of contents, or use the search to find something specific.

 * [OutSystems 11 Docs](https://success.outsystems.com/Documentation/11)